ragdolldynamics/ragdoll-maya/docs/pages/download.md

 Ragdoll ships as a Maya [Module](https://around-the-corner.typepad.com/adn/2012/07/distributing-files-on-maya-maya-modules.html) for Windows and Linux.

 !!! info "Installation for Windows"
     On the Windows platform, there's an executable you can run.
-However you can also do what Linux users do, and unzip the plug-in straight into your home directory.

     1. Run the `.msi` installer
     2. Restart Maya